ali0681/3120ali_squires/Project1/README.md

 Specify a CIDR block of 192.168.0.0/23

 <img width="1626" height="337" alt="image" src="https://github.com/user-attachments/assets/943f3269-f5b0-4848-87fb-31e0a9b0a8ec" />
 Role: The VPC allows you to launch resources to a network you fefine. it serves as the foundation for your cloud network, where you can control things like IP adress ranges, subnets, route tables, internet connectivity, and security settings.
-It basically defines the networking eviroment in which EC2 instances and otherr AWS resources operate.
+It basically defines the networking eviroment in which EC2 instances and otherr AWS resources operate. <br>

 At any point in the process of creating a VPC and its related resources, additional information may be requested like CIDR block ranges, subnet configuration, route table associations, internet gateway setup , security settings , security groups, network ACLs, and elastic IPs.
 These ensure that your network is correct, secured, and connected which are the design goals of the VPC.